Information on treatment options for obstructive sleep apnoea.

 What about surgery?

-Surgery in adults with sleep apnoea is often only used as a last resort.
+Surgery in adults with obstructive sleep apnoea is often only used as a last resort.
 Surgery works by opening up the upper airway.
 Adults will usually have surgery on either the nose, the upper airway or sometimes both.
 Exactly what is done depends on your anatomy.
+Not all treatment options may be available in your jurisdiction.
+Not all patients are candidates for the treatment options described hereunder.
+Only a medical professional can diagnose sleep apnoea and determine the treatment appropriate for your specific condition.

 The content on the website is for informational purposes only and should not be taken as medical advice.
 Please always consult with a registered healthcare professional.